-While the time series of turbulence shown in Fig. 7 can be used to quantify change on scales up to several seconds, we certainly need much longer time series to quantify the changing behaviour of natural processes at scales relevant to everyday life.
+While the time series of turbulence shown in Fig. 7 can be used to quantify change at scales of up to several seconds, we certainly need much longer time series to quantify the changing behaviour of natural processes at scales relevant to everyday life.
 The longest instrumental record is that of the water level of the Nile.
 The observations were taken at the Roda Nilometer, near Cairo (Fig. 8).
 Toussoun (1925) published the annual minimum and maximum water levels of the Nile at the Roda Nilometer from AD 622 to 1921.
-During 622-1470 (849 years) the record is almost uninterrupted but later there are large gaps.
+During 622-1470 (849 years), the record is almost uninterrupted, but later there are large gaps.
 The annual minimum water levels of this period are plotted in Fig. 9 along with their 30-year averages.
-The latter are commonly called climatic values, and, due to the large extent of the Nile basin, they reflect the climate evolution of a very large area in the tropics and subtropics.
-We may notice that around AD 780 the climatic (30-year) minimum value was 1.5 meters, while at AD 1110 and 1440 it was 4 meters, 2.5 times higher.
-In the lower panel of Fig. 9 we can see a simulated series from a roulette wheel which has equal variance as the Nilometer.
-Despite equal "annual" variability, the roulette wheel produces a static "climate".
+The latter are commonly called climatic values, and,